012345789/nextbus/README.md

 This is a web application to track San Francisco Muni vehicles on a map.

-It will only run in a local development environment, meaning you must have a copy of the code on your machine.
-This is because Nextbus's API only accepts HTTP requests and not HTTPS.
-So while you can hit the API locally, if a site tries to do the same while, most browsers will not allow it due to security risks.
-It turns out trying to find a service to host web applications without SSL is practically impossible.
-In summary, run this application locally.
+The application will only run in a local development environment, so you must have a copy of the code on your machine.
+This is because NextBus's API only accepts HTTP requests and not HTTPS.
+Browsers will not allow HTTPS sites to call HTTP endpoints due to security risks.
+While I would have loved to host it on Heroku or something similar, it turns out trying to find a service to host web applications without SSL is practically impossible.

-To set up and run the application:
+To set up and run:
-1. clone this repository
-2. run `npm install`
+`npm install`
-3. run `npm start` or `npm run build`
+then `npm start` or `npm run build`